Capillary/ecom-api-document/source/includes/_customer.md

 ### Request Attributes
 Parameter | Description
 --------- | -----------
-UserId | Unique identifier of the customer as generated by the MartJack system.
+UserId | Unique id of the customer that is generated in the system.
 City | Unique code of the city (as saved in the system) Example: 0562 (for Agra), 250 (Victoria) CityName | Full name of the city.
 Example: Bangalore, State | State's postal abbreviation.
 Example: KA (for Karnataka), CA (for California), IN (for Indiana)